UTSCCSCC01/finalprojects22-ebeauty/doc/sprint0/done.md

 As a client,

-- I want to be matched with the service provider who is professional and has a good track records with high ratings.
+- I want to find the service provider who is professional and has a good track records with high ratings.

 As a SP,